YungQuant/hsdb/bitmex_trader/readme.txt

 BitMEX Trader Instructions

-You need to have these installed for this to run
+You need to have [curl, crypto++, cpprest] installed, so run

-libcpprest-dev
-libcrypto++-dev
-libcurl4-openssl-dev
+./install.sh

 Compile the program by just running the shell script